sanath1188/splitify/README.md

 ## Features

-- 🎵 View all your Spotify playlists in one place
+- 🎵 View all your Spotify playlists in one place.
-- 📊 See detailed playlist information including track count and visibility
+- ⬇️ Bulk download capability for entire playlists.
-- 📱 Modern, responsive interface with a clean design
+- 📊 Split playlists based on year range.
-- 🔄 Paginated track viewing with efficient data loading
+- 📱 Modern, responsive interface with a clean design.
-- ⬇️ Bulk download capability for entire playlists
+- 🔄 Paginated track viewing with efficient data loading and fetching.
-- 🎨 Clean UI with dark/light mode support
+- 🎨 Clean UI with dark/light mode support.
-- 🔒 Secure authentication with Spotify
+- 🔒 Secure authentication with Spotify.

 ## Tech Stack